rtasalem/macbook-config/defra-setup/defra-dev-config-guide.md

 [ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh"  # This loads nvm
 ```
 - The reason for needing to do this is because your terminal isn't loading `nvm` automatically whenever you open a new terminal window, by having the above script in your `.zshrc` file (which you can think of a terminal config/profile), `nvm` will now be accessible and running the above version command should now work.
+- Use NVM to install Node.js and NPM.
+Run the command `nvm ls-remote` to list all the current version of Node.js.
+Find the latest version with LTS (Long term Support) written beside it, this is the version you'll want to install.
+- Then just run the install command: `nvm install [version no.]` (e.g. `nvm install 20`).
 ***
 ### .NET SDK
 -> [Reference point in DEFRA's original guide]().